pob3541/Dynamics2023/READMEv2.md

 ## Figure 8: Outcome changes initial conditions

+Open 'plotFigure8.m'.
 Load Figure8Data.mat from DryadData.
-Open Figure7\@POA\POA.m.

-Running the following command in POA.m will initialize the data to recreate all of the plots in Figure 7.
+Running the following command in POA.m will initialize the data to recreate all of the plots in Figure 8:
 >[r] = POA_plotting(outcome)

-7A
+8A
 >r.plotComponents()

-7B
+8B
 >r.plotTrajectories()

-7C & E
+8C & E
 >r.plotKinet()

-7D
+8D
 >r.plotDecoder()

-## Sharing/Access information

-This is a section for linking to other ways to access the data, and for linking to sources the data is derived from, if any.

-Links to other publicly accessible locations of the data:
-  *

-Data was derived from the following sources:
-  *

-## Code/Software
+## Supplementary Figures 3-22

-This is an optional, freeform section for describing any code in your submission and the software used to run it.

-Describe any scripts, code, or notebooks (e.g., R, Python, Mathematica, MatLab) as well as the software versions (including loaded packages) that you used to run those files.
-If your repository contains more than one file whose relationship to other scripts is not obvious, provide information about the workflow that you used to run those scripts and notebooks.
+'plotAllMainFigures.m'
+Please follow instructions in 'plotAllSupplementaryFigures.m' in order to recreate all supplementary figures except any schematic figures or Supplementary Figure 2.